wyne-ybanez/PaperCut/README.md

-# Papercuts - Book Review Project
+# Papercuts - Book Review Blog Project

 "Papercuts" is a place user can view and vote on book reviews created by readers.
 The user can also create and post their own book reviews.
 The live website can be viewed [here](link).